SamSang/big-geospatial-data/readme.md

 ## Results

-Unsurpisingly, the visualization shows that buildings tend to displace trees.
-New development in built-up areas, like Point Breeze, do not displace the tree canopy.
-New buildings in areas not as compact and developed are displacing the tree canopy.
+Unsurpisingly, the visualization shows that adding large buildings reduces the tree canopy coverage.
+Smaller buildings tend to have less to no effect on the canopy.

-In general, almost all buildings have no impact on the canopy.
-More buildings have a small negative effect on the canopy.
+Still, most buildings are having a small impact on the tree canopy.

 ![Distribution of tree canopy delta frequency](histogram.png)

-There are two outliers along Fox St by the Roosevelt Expressway.
-Those buildings look like they've added trees.
-From Google Street View, these parcels appear to be run-of-the-mill warehouses.
-This could be an artifact of how the ndiv is computed, a building boundary that is drawn slightly off, or a relic of how the canopy was computed for the previous use.
+Counterintuitively, many buildings are associated with an increase in tree canopy.
+This could be due to a number of factors.
+First, buildings added since mid-2022 could be displaying tree canopy changes that happened before construction started.
+Second, the underlying data could have been collected under different weather conditions.

+Overall, this visualization is useful to put in perspective the isolated effects of new development on the tree canopy.

 ## Extensions